huberfe/huberfe.github.io/jobs.md

 Applicants should send their applications (one pdf file containing: CV, motivation letter, diploma, contact details of two references, signed data processing statement, Msc thesis) with subject “NCN PhD 2026: Surname” to:  felix.huber@ug.edu.pl

-Application deadline: 30.06.2026.
-More details on the recruitment process can be found at NCN.
+Application deadline: **30.06.2026**.
+More details on the recruitment process can be found at [NCN](https://www2.ncn.gov.pl/baza-ofert/?akcja=wyswietl&id=232709).
 The starting date is negotiable, preferably 01.10.2025.

 We welcome applicants from all backgrounds, and promote a friendly, safe, and supporting team work environment.